Kamala (elephant): Calgary Zoo

+The elephant enclosure at Calgary Zoo in 2009.

 Kamala was born in the wild in Yala National Park, Sri Lanka, around 1975.
 She became orphaned at the age of five months, after which she was taken into the care of the Pinnawala Elephant Orphanage.
 In 1976, she was sent to the Calgary Zoo in Alberta, Canada.
 Intending to set up their own herd of Asian elephants, the zoo had purchased her from the orphanage alongside the male Bandara and female Swarna.
 At the time of their arrival, the trio made up the largest group of Sri Lankan elephants in North America.
 Attempts to start the breeding program began in 1984, and Kamala gave birth to three calves, two of which survived past infancy, both sired by Bandara.
 Chanda, a male, was born in August 11, 1986, and weighed 293 lb at birth.
 Later known as Calvin, he was the first Sri Lankan elephant to be born in captivity outside Sri Lanka.

-After his birth, Kamala became ill for a period of several days.
+After Calvin's birth, Kamala became ill for a period of several days.
 A cause was not established, but zookeepers suspected it was a neurological virus such as eastern equine encephalitis.
 Kamala lost control of her trunk and had difficulties standing.
 During her illness, she was repeatedly helped and held upright by Swarna.
 Calvin was moved to the African Lion Safari in 1986, and would go on to sire fourteen children by the time of his death in 2015.
 Kamala's younger offspring, the female Maharani, was born on July 14, 1990, and weighed 150 kg.